shellieD/get-ducked/README.md

 For the landing page I used an image sourced from [Pexels](https://www.pexels.com/) of a yellow bathtub surrounded by yellow rubber ducks with some ladies legs sticking out of the bath.
 It is brightly coloured and adds an element of fun to the website.

-All products were sourced from either Amazon, or were pulled from the website [shop4ducks.co.uk](https://www.shop4ducks.co.uk/) and whilst I didn't have explicit permissions to use the images as this website is for educational purposes only and will not be used for profit, I deemed this was acceptable and will credit accordingly at the bottom of this documentation. **CHECK WITH MENTOR THAT THIS IS OK**
+All products were sourced from either Amazon, or were pulled from the website [shop4ducks.co.uk](https://www.shop4ducks.co.uk/) <--(great if you're actually looking to buy some rubber ducks!!) and whilst I didn't have explicit permissions to use the images as this website is for educational purposes only and will not be used for profit, I deemed this was acceptable and will credit accordingly at the bottom of this documentation. **CHECK WITH MENTOR THAT THIS IS OK**

 ![Background Image](docs/images/background.jpg)